pinting/oraculum/README.md

 If it were just this static structure, the language could be compiled ahead of time into one massive DFA.

 But it isn't static.
 The four heavy states are the ones whose alternatives come from the latent context rather than from the grammar.
-Whether `head` may take the `;` or has to open another table entry depends on what has *already been selected*, the `field` edge out of `ref` ranges over the fields that are *still selectable in the current latent state*, and the `operand` edge out of `cond` ranges over the columns the FROM clause *actually placed*, with the operator that follows it fixed by that column's type.
+Whether `head` may take the `;` or has to open another table entry depends on what has *already been selected*, the `field` edge out of `ref` ranges over the fields that are *still selectable in the current latent state* and the `operand` edge out of `cond` ranges over the columns the FROM clause *actually placed*, with the operator that follows it fixed by that column's type.

-Every node evaluates a Boolean function over the latent context (the constraints on tables, aliases, and selected fields).
+Every node evaluates a Boolean function over the latent context (the constraints on tables, aliases and selected fields).

 Because of this, the determinized machine is built lazily while it is walked.
 A **configuration** is a finite set of heads: